 Nothing can compare to the experience of meeting the love of your life, face to face!
-So first come on down to the Heritage Humane Society Adoption Center to meet your new best friend in person.
-Next we’ll have you fill out an adoption application form.
-If you rent, please be sure your have your apartment/condo’s pet policy.
+Please contact our Adoption Team to schedule a visit!
+They can be reached by phone at 757-221-0150 ext:0 or by email at [email protected].
+Appointments are 30 minutes in duration.
+Next, we’ll have you fill out an adoption application form.
+If you rent, please be sure you have your apartment/condo’s pet policy.
 We may need to call your landlord before you bring your pet home.
 We will then go over the pet’s information and medical history with you.
 This is a good time to ask us any questions you may have about your new pet!

 Do I need to bring my current dog in to meet n’ greet with the new one?

 While it’s not required, it may be recommended for certain dogs.
 We never know how the dogs will react to their new canine friends in different environments.
 Please know that if the meet n’ greet goes well at the Adoption Center, it may be different once at home.
 There is never a guarantee.
 If you have questions about proper introduction (or reintroduction) techniques, please talk with our trained animal care staff.

 I saw a pet online, is it still available?

 Our website is updated hourly!
 If the pet you are interested in is still listed, that means it is still in our building.
 But please call us to check if there are any current applications.
 Once an animal is adopted and leaves the Adoption Center, it will be removed from the website.